-Rotation Revolution Spinning of the earth from west to Movement of the earth around the east on its axis sun in its elliptical orbit.
-It takes 24 hours to complete a It takes 365 1⁄4 days to complete on rotation (or a day) revolution (Or a year) It is known as the daily or diurnal It is known as the annual movement movement. of the earth.
-Rotation causes days and nights to Revolution results in the varying alternate, tides, deflection of winds lengths of day and night,, changes in and ocean currents and also gives the the altitude of the midday sun and earth its shape. change of seasons.
+Rotation Revolution Spinning of the earth from west to east Movement of the earth around the sun in on its axis its elliptical orbit.
+It takes 24 hours to complete a rotation It takes 365 1⁄4 days to complete on (or a day) revolution (Or a year) It is known as the daily or diurnal It is known as the annual movement of movement. the earth.
+Rotation causes days and nights to Revolution results in the varying lengths alternate, tides, deflection of winds and of day and night,, changes in the altitude ocean currents and also gives the earth of the midday sun and change of its shape. seasons.